-The following comments are from teachers who have taught, or are currently teaching, in Australia.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from English teachers who have taught, or are currently teaching English in Australia.

 The pay is not so great either, so don’t come here for the money!
 You will make between $17AU per hour at level 1, to $30-40AU at the highest levels, which doesn’t compare favourably with countries in Europe, for example, or even places like South Korea.